Anderson-Lab/anderson-lab.github.io/_pages/data_101_fall_2017.md

 ### Programming Assignments
 Most programming assignments will be submitted through the Learn2Mine environment.
 There will be a combination of in-class lab assignments, and out of class programming assignments.

-### Lectures
-An overview of the goals for the week will be posted online (Glip).
-The assignments themselves will provide inline notes and discussions.
-There will be no scheduled lecture time, and the course will be conducted entirely in an asynchronous fashion.
-Glip is going to be our friend.

 ### Honor Code
 Lying, cheating, attempted cheating, and plagiarism are violations of our Honor Code that, when identified, are investigated.
 Each instance is examined to determine the degree of deception involved.